jfosea/janafunctions/README.md

 #> 6    12     A
 ```

+What is special about using `README.Rmd` instead of just `README.md`?
+You can include R chunks like so:

 I want to look at the mean number of *counts* grouped by *spray*.
 And so
 I will run the following into my function `calculate_group_means`